badcel/BindingSharp/README.md

 ## Using ##
 To use the binding the application must provide the viewmodel to the view to be able to create the binding inside the view.

-### Preparation ###
-use helper user controls

 ### Create the View ###
 1. Create a view class with a matching glade file which describes the user interface as XML.
 Inside your view reference some UI widgets in fields.
-For working examples see the [samples][] of GtkSharp.
+For working examples see the [templates][] of GtkSharp.
-2. Add the _PropertyBindingAttribute_ or _CommandBindingAttribute_ to a widget of your UI
+2. Add the _PropertyBindingAttribute_ or _CommandBindingAttribute_ or _ValidationBindingAttribute_ to a widget of your UI
 2. Add a dependency in your view's constructor to expect a viewmodel
 3. Call _BindViewModel(object viewmodel)_ in your view's constructor to setup the binding